 Edie Kahula Pereira's approach to design and making is that of an artisan.
-Modern in delivery, Edie's work is human, distinctly tactile, and somewhat quirky.
-What inspires her are the simply made objects found in everyday culture, that are driven by function, and necessity, and crafted from whatever materials are available to them (at that time); these textured, ingenious, engaging, beautiful objects found throughout history are still relevant (even in today's age of technology).
+Modern in delivery, yet celebrating traditional Japanese aesthetic of wabi-sabi (beauty in imperfection), Edie's work is human, distinctly tactile, and somewhat quirky.
+What inspires her are the simply made objects found in everyday culture driven by function, and necessity, and crafted from materials readily available (at that time). these ingenious, engaging, beautiful objects found throughout history are still relevant (even in today's age of technology).

 Specialty Dry Goods began with the making of potholders from materials Edie had "laying around her home"; adding to this collection, an assortment of little pouches were made from locally sourced remnant leather.
 Organically, SDG grew from a personal project to a business intention in September of 2013, after being gifted a booth with fashion trade show d&a and being selected by NY NOW as an emerging designer for the HANDMADE display platform.
 Synthesizing her design knowledge and international style perspective, each SDG product is constructed with thoughtful details specific to each design, a unique point of view and timeless individuality.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -